 Stephen Alter is the author of twenty books of fiction and non-fiction.
-He was born in Mussoorie, Uttarakhand, India and much of his writing focuses on the Himalayan region, where he continues to live and work.
+He was born in Mussoorie, Uttarakhand, India and much of his writing focuses on the Himalayan region.
+He lives in Littleton, Colorado.

 His honours include a Guggenheim Fellowship and a Fulbright award.
 Wild Himalaya: A Natural History of the Greatest Mountain Range on Earth is his latest book of non-fiction.
 His memoir, Becoming a Mountain: Himalayan Journeys in Search of the Sacred and the Sublime received the Kekoo Naoroji Award for Himalayan Literature in 2015.
 His most recent work of fiction, In The Jungles of the Night: A Novel About Jim Corbett, was shortlisted for the DSC South Asian Literature Award in 2017.